-The new release is created by taking whisky matured in Pedro Ximenez sherry casks, Virgin Oak casks and Ex-Bourbon barrels and ‘marrying’ them in the distilleries gathering vat, allowing each component to come together to create a more harmonious dram.
-The name comes from the Mull of Oa, the headland which shields Ardbeg from the worst of the Atlantic weather, famed also, as the location of the American Monument…

-The Monument was erected in 1920 by the American Red Cross to commemorate two tragic events that took place off Islay during the first World War.
+The new release is created by taking whisky matured in Pedro Ximenez sherry casks, Virgin Oak casks and Ex-Bourbon barrels and marrying them in the distillery’s gathering vat.
+The name comes from the Mull of Oa, the headland that shields Ardbeg from the worst of the Atlantic weather.
+Located at the south-west of Islay, the Oa is home to the American Monument, erected in 1920 by the American Red Cross to commemorate two tragic events that took place off Islay during the first World War.

-On the 5th of February 1918 a passenger liner called the Tuscania was sailing from New Jersey to the coast of France with 2000 soldiers when they were torpedoed by a German U-Boat, resulting in the loss of some 230 lives off the Mull of Oa.
+On the 5th of February 1918 a passenger liner called the Tuscania was sailing from New Jersey to the coast of France with 2000 soldiers when they were torpedoed by a German U-Boat.
+The hit resulted in the loss of 230 lives off the Mull of Oa.
 Just six months later, the HMS Otranto was carrying troops from New York to Glasgow when it collided with a steamship in a storm off Machir Bay on Islay’s west coast.
 400 people lost their lives, many of whom are now buried at the military cemetery at Kilchoman.
-The monument to these lost souls was designed by architect Robert Walker to represent a lighthouse and has stood proudly saluting the men of the Otranto and the Tuscania for almost 100 years.
+The monument to these lost souls was designed by architect Robert Walker to represent a lighthouse and has stood proudly saluting the victims of the Otranto and the Tuscania for 100 years.